brewster/elastictastic/README.md

 environment; outside of Rails, the default index is simply "default".
 You can change this using the `default_index` configuration key.

-To persist a document to an index other than the default, set the `index` attribute on the model; to retrieve a document from a non-default index, use the `in_index` method:
+When you want to work with documents in an index other than the default, use the `in_index` class method:

 ```ruby
 new_post = Post.in_index('my_special_index').new # create in an index